itskarelleh/itskarelleh/README.md

 <h1>Hello! ¡Hola!
 Bonjour!</h1>
-I am a dedicated, empathetic web developer who puts 100% effort into the process from start to finish rather it's a simple landing page or a dynamic web app.
-Though I primarily use JavaScript frameworks like React.js for the majority of my development projects, I am very confident when learning new languages and frameworks that may be a better fit for the project.
+I am a dedicated, full stack developer based in New Jersey with a Bootcamp/self-taught background.
+I typically like to do my front-end projects using JavaScript frameworks like Next.js and backend-projects using Java frameworks like Spring Boot but I'm always open to learning new languages and frameworks.

 <h2>More About Me: </h2>
 <ul>